Terms and Conditions

 - Whilst there is no entitlement, in the event of exceptional circumstances the ASE’s practice is to allow partial refunds based on the balance remaining, calculated on a pro rata monthly rate to the end of the membership year.

 - If an individual pays for a personal membership subscription of the ASE, they will have a 14 day ‘cooling-off’ period during which they have the right to cancel their subscription and receive a full refund.
 If you decide to cancel within the 14 days, we will refund your payment within 30 days of your cancellation.
 This clause complies with the EU Distance Selling Directive and is part of UK law under the Consumer Protection Regulations that relate to distance selling.
 This law applies to all UK based transactions where the consumer does not meet the vendor.
 These regulations do not govern contracts between businesses.

 - Access to the member area of the ASE website www.ase.org.uk is governed by a unique username and password, which will be de-activated if an ASE membership is cancelled.
 Notwithstanding the above 14 day ‘cooling-off’ period clause, no refund will be issued if the ASE has reason to believe that a member has benefited by having had access to privileged member-only information, obtaining member discounts or registering for courses and programmes during the 14 day period.

-- The ASE reserves the right to charge an administration fee (up to 25% of the annual subscription or total plan fee - if the plan is longer than one year then 25% will apply to the total subscription or plan fee) for any refunds issued in accordance with paragraphs 4 and 5 above.
+- The ASE reserves the right to charge an administration fee (equal to 25% of the annual subscription or total plan fee - if the plan is longer than one year then 25% will apply to the total subscription or plan fee) for any refunds issued in accordance with paragraphs 4 and 5 above.

 - Members wishing to cancel their subscription within the 14 day ‘cooling-off’ period should email firstname.lastname@example.org or write to The Membership Team, The Association for Science Education, College Lane, Hatfield, AL10 9AA United Kingdom.